hadissulejmani/Coffee-Shop/README.md

 # Coffee-Shop

-A starting point for kids to learn web development.
+A sample project for coffee store.